-The first step in obtaining applications to algebra and topology is to represent these surfaces by certain types of ribbon graphs.
+The first step in obtaining applications to algebra and topology is to represent these surfaces by a certain types of ribbon graphs.
 The measure of the foliation translates to weights on the edges of these graphs.
 To be precise there are two types of graphs.
 One is called the arc graph which is obtained by replacing each band of parallel leaves of the foliation with one edge called an arc.
 There is a dual picture provided the foliation sweeps out the surface.
 The condition for this to occur is that the complementary regions of the arcs are polygonal.
 This condition is called quasi-filling.
 In this case there is the natural notion of a dual graph.
-This dual graph is again a ribbon graph with weights on its edges and furthermore the surface it defines is precisely of the same topological type as the underlying surface.
+This dual graph is again a ribbon graph with weights on its edges and furthermore the surface it defines is precisely of the topological type as the underlying surface.
 We stress that in general this need not be the case.
 Usually we call this dual graph if it exists the associated ribbon graph or simply the ribbon graph.
 In these considerations we take the closed strings to be pointed, which induces marked points on the boundary and marked points on the cycles of the ribbon graph.

 Now it is striking that with this picture one obtains several well-known algebraic and topological objects in one big swoop.
 The first object is an operad [KLP] which is defined when all the boundaries are hit by arcs.
 This contains the moduli space of genus g curves with n marked points and a tangent vector at each of its points as a rational suboperad.
 Here rational means densely defined.
 Furthermore taking a different route and using $\mathbb{R}{\geq 0}$ graded operads instead [KP] one can even induce a modular operad structure on cohomology.
 We will forgo this option and concentrate on the cell level instead.
 This cell level is described by graphs, one ribbon graph of the above type for each cell.
-Focussing our attention on different types of graphs, we obtain natural operads, cyclic operads, PROPs and other algebraic structures1.
+Focussing our attention on different types of graphs, we obtain natural operads, cyclic operads, PROPs and other algebraic structures.

 Moreover, we are naturally lead to cell models for various known and important operads such as the little discs, the framed little discs.
-Extending the graphs we are lead to the definition of a ribbon graph operad for a cell model of moduli space and a model for a PROP which can be called the Sullivan PROP2.
+Extending the graphs we are lead to the definition of a ribbon graph operad for a cell model of moduli space and a model for a PROP which can be called the Sullivan PROP.

 In the current note, we wish to present the results as a reverse engineering of sorts, starting with the combinatorics and building spaces out of them.
 This is contrary to the historical genesis and the dynamic approach mentioned above, but it is a purely algebraic/combinatorial formulation which matches up beautifully with natural operations on the Hochschild complex of various algebras.
 We will treat the associative, A{∞} , Frobenius and Frobenius A{∞} algebra cases.
-The latter has sometimes been called [Ko2] a cyclic A{∞} algebra.
-The classical case has been solved in [Ko3, T, MS1, Vo1, KS, MS2, BF, K2], the cyclic case was first established in [K3] and then extended in [TZ] (see also [MS4] for an announcement of a different proof), the A{∞} case has been treated in [KS].
-The plethora of proofs goes back to the possibility to choose suitable chain models.
-In our approach the chain models are all CW-models which are minimal in a sense we explain below.
-Moreover they all appear naturally in a geometric picture painted out by string dynamics.
+The latter has sometimes been called [Ko3] a cyclic A{∞} algebra.
 The desire to have such operations has three main sources.
-String topology [CS, Vo2, CJ, CG, Ch, Me, S1, S2], Deligne's conjecture and D-brane considerations [KR, KLi1, KLi2]- see [K4, K5] for details.
+String topology, Deligne's conjecture and D-brane considerations - see [K4, K5] for details.